“The Lord is close to the brokenhearted; he saves those whose spirits are crushed.” Psalm 34:18

 We have all experienced giving to others in need by volunteering.
 I’m pretty sure, you felt better after doing so, because of the response that person(s) gave you.
 I believe God planted this feeling within our hearts, because he wants us to experience the joy that giving brings.
 As we know it’s better to give than to receive.

 2 Corinthians 9:7 says,“Everyone should give whatever they have decided in their heart.
 They shouldn’t give with hesitation or because of pressure.
 God loves a cheerful giver.”

 This scripture is used at church during tithes and offering to let us know what God says about giving.
 I know this covers all types of giving.
 When you give, it shouldn’t be just to receive back, or for selfish reasons.
 But for the pure joy of helping someone else in need.

 God never promised us that this life would be easy.
 He tells us that we will suffer as Jesus did on earth.
 Our suffering is a testimony to others.
 It’s designed to help those that will go through some of the same problems, to overcome those problems.
 It’s meant for encouragement and support.
-Notice that you can’t truly help a friend or loved one if you haven’t gone through something.
+Notice that you can’t truly help a friend or loved one overcome, if you haven’t gone through something similar yourself.

 1 Corinthians 14:3 says, “Those who prophesy speak to people, building them up, and giving them encouragement and comfort.”